AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

     ```matlab
     PetscBinaryWrite('/path/to/your/matrix/A', A_GL, 'complex', true, 'indices', 'int64');
     ```
     Note that `A` is an example name for the binary saved file. `A_GL` is the variable in MATLAB.
 Depending on the PETSc architecture that you have compiled, `'complex', true` and `'indices', 'int64'` can be different.
-Please refer to `PetscBinaryWrite` for more information.
+Please refer to `PetscBinaryWrite` function for more information.

 3. **Load Data in PETSc:**